Nebulizer or Inhaler- Which is the Right Choice for You?

 Is a Nebulizer Right for You?

 While an inhaler may be a great choice for those that can coordinate inhaling and dispensing their medication, the simplicity of a nebulizer is one way to overcome this shortcoming.
-Nebulizers can be electric or battery powered.
+Nebulizers can be electric or battery-powered.
 They turn liquid medication into a fine mist that penetrates deep into the lungs.
 The users don’t have to actively do anything to properly receive their asthma medication other than regular breathing.
-All that is required is to stay at one place.
-The user just has to put the mouthpiece or facemask on, and just breathe.
+All that is required is to stay in one place.
+The user just has to put the mouthpiece or facemask on and just breathe.
 It is that easy.

 Compact and portable compressor nebulizer systems come with all you need for your respiratory therapy needs.
-For people who like to travel, a portable nebulizer system can be extremely convenient.
-Portable compressor nebulizer with disposable nebulizer minimizes medication waste and increases patient compliance.
-Improper use of nebulizer can result in less medication getting directly into the lungs and therefore increasing recovery time.
-Many electric nebulizers do need to be plugged into a wall outlet in order to function, but there are some battery powered nebulizers that are completely portable.
+A portable nebulizer system can be extremely convenient for people who like to travel.
+A portable compressor nebulizer with a disposable nebulizer minimizes medication waste and increases patient compliance.
+Improper use of nebulizers can result in less medication getting directly into the lungs, increasing recovery time.
+Many electric nebulizers do need to be plugged into a wall outlet in order to function, but some battery-powered nebulizers are completely portable.
 These portable nebulizers allow you to take asthma medication on the go.

 Is an Inhaler Right Choice for you?